Course Title: Principles of Pharmacology

 Course Description

-The principles of pharmacology provide the scientific foundation for therapeutic practice, the assessment of adverse events and drug interactions as well as drug design, discovery and development.
-In this course there are 4 broad topics: pharmacodynamics, pharmacokinetics, autonomic pharmacology and the pharmacology of autocoid mediators.
+The principles of pharmacology and toxicology provide the scientific foundation for understanding the actions of drugs, therapeutic practice, the assessment of adverse events and drug interactions.
+There are 3 main topics in this course: pharmacodynamics, pharmacokinetics, and human toxicology.

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the following Program Learning Outcomes for Pharmacy (BH102):
+This course contributes to the following Program Learning Outcomes for BH102P24 Bachelor of Pharmacy (Honours):

-This course contributes to the following Program Learning Outcomes for Chem Eng/Pharm Sci double degree (BH122):
+This course contributes to the following Program Learning Outcomes for BH130 Bachelor of Biomedical Science (Honours):

 On successful completion of this course you should be able to:

-1. Identify key sites and discuss major mechanisms of drug action
+1. Discuss the key sites and major mechanisms of drug action.

-2. Apply concepts of agonism and antagonism to the quantification of drug effects
+2. Apply concepts of agonism and antagonism to drug action and the quantification of drug effects.

-3. Analyse entry, distribution, metabolism and removal of drugs from the body
+3. Analyse the entry, distribution, metabolism and removal of drugs from the body.

 Overview of Learning Activities